josephguzman03/Significant-relations-with-ratings-of-recipes/README.md

 **Data Cleaning**

-In order to make the dataframe more easily understandable, as well as easier to work with, we began by removing columns that were irrelevent to the topic that we were working on.
-This not only made it easier to work with the dataframe, but it also helped in making the dataframe run faster, thus saving us more time.
+To enhance the clarity and efficiency of our dataframe, we initiated a strategic refinement process aimed at excluding columns unrelated to the specific focus of our project.
+This not only streamlined our interaction with the dataframe but also contributed to a noticeable improvement in its processing speed, consequently optimizing our time utilization.

-We columns which we removed were:
+The removed columns encompassed elements deemed irrelevant to our analytical endeavors, such as:

-- `description` : Gives a breif description of the recipe which the user might prepare
+- `description` : Providing a brief overview of the recipe, potentially aiding users in preparation.
-- `steps` : Gives an overview of the process in order to make the recipe
+- `steps` : Outlining the procedural details for crafting the recipe.
-- `submitted` : Gives the date of publishing
+- `submitted` : Indicating the date of recipe publication.
 - `tags` : Gives a slogan under which the recipe comes under
-- `ingredients` : Gives a list of ingredients one may need to complete the recipe
+- `ingredients` : Enumerating the necessary components for completing the recipe.

-As you can see from the desctiption below, none of the columns which we've dropped have anything to do with *our project*, since none of them coorelate with the calories of the recipe.
+Evidently, as articulated in the following description, none of the excised columns bore any relevance to the core objective of our *project*, as they failed to exhibit any correlation with the caloric content of the recipes.

-Now that we finished dropping the columns, we also needed to form a new column `first_nutrition`, which takes the `nutrition` column, and returns the first value of the list for each individual row.
-No that this new column is formed, there no use for the `nutrition` column anymore, so we can remove that too.
+Having successfully pruned the dataframe, our attention turned to the creation of a new column, namely `first_nutrition`.
+This column extracted the initial value from the `nutrition` column for each respective row.
+With this addition, the `nutrition` column became redundant, prompting its removal.

-After we form the nutrition column, we need to ensure that there are no duplicates in the column, as to not cause any faulty reading, however, before doing that, we need to take into account the average rating, to ensure that the mean of all the ratings per recipe are taking into account.
-Moreover, we will also replace all values marked as **NaN** with a 0, to ensure that no value is left out.
+Subsequent to the introduction of the `first_nutrition` column, a meticulous quality check ensued.
+This involved the elimination of duplicates to prevent inaccuracies in data interpretation.
+However, prior to this step, consideration was given to the `average_rating` column to ensure the inclusion of its influence on the mean of all ratings per recipe.
+Additionally, any instances marked as **NaN** were replaced with 0 to prevent any inadvertent exclusion of values from our analysis.
+This comprehensive approach ensures the integrity and reliability of our dataset as we delve into the intricate relationship between caloric content and recipe ratings.

 ```py
 # First we had to combined both the csv files into one dataset.